zGLados/hltv_telegram_alert/README.md

 ## Features

-✅ **Daily Match Overview** - Get a morning summary of the most important matches of the day
+✅ **Daily Match Overview** - Get a morning summary at 9:00 AM with matches based on your star rating preference
+✅ **Customizable Star Rating** - Set your preferred minimum star rating (1-3 stars) to filter matches
-✅ **Manage Favorite Teams** - Add your favorite teams and receive notifications
+✅ **Manage Favorite Teams** - Add your favorite teams and see their upcoming games
-✅ **Live Results** - Automatic updates when your favorite teams' matches end
-✅ **Star Filter** - Only important matches (based on HLTV star rating)
+✅ **Auto-updating Commands** - Bot commands are automatically registered via Telegram API
-✅ **Easy to Use** - Intuitive commands for management
+✅ **Smart Caching** - 30-minute cache system for improved performance
+✅ **Clean Format** - Matches displayed with clickable links to HLTV match pages

 ## Installation